jundalisay/superb/content/en/research/machiavelli/prince/chapter-03b.md

-+++
+---
-title= "Balancing the Power"
+title: "Balancing the Power"
-heading= "Chapters 3"
+heading: "Chapter 3b"
-author= "Niccolo Machiavelli"
+author: "Niccolo Machiavelli"
-description= "The prince who holds a country of different language, customs and law, should strengthen his weaker neighbours weaken his more powerful ones" date= 2021-09-30 image= "/covers/prince.png" linkb= "/research/machiavelli/prince/chapter-01" linkbtext= "Chapter 1" linkf= "/research/machiavelli/prince/chapter-04" linkftext= "Chapter 4" icon = "/icons/mach.jpg"
+description: "The prince who holds a country of different language, customs and law, should strengthen his weaker neighbours weaken his more powerful ones"
-+++
+date: 2021-09-28
+image: "/covers/prince.png"
+icon: "/icons/mach.jpg"
+---

 The prince who holds a country of different language, customs and law, should:
 - strengthen his weaker neighbours